What is Electronic Ballast?

 - It increases the life of the Lamp.

-- Due to operation at higher frequency, discharge process in fluorescent lamp is at higher rate.
-Hence quality of light is increased.
+- Due to operation at a higher frequency, the discharge process in a fluorescent lamp is at a higher rate.
+Hence the quality of light is increased.

-- Rectifier: It converts AC power to DC power.
+- Rectifier: Converts AC power to DC power

 - PFC: It does Power Factor Correction

 - Half-Bridge Resonant Output: Converts DC to square waved voltage with high frequency (20 kHz to 80 kHz).

 - Control Circuit: Controls voltage and current across and through the lamp respectively.

 What is HID Ballast?

 An HID ballast (HID stands for High-Intensity Discharge) is a device that is used to control the voltage and arc current of High-Intensity Discharge lamps during their operation.
 The circuit diagram for the various types of HID ballasts is shown below.

 HID ballasts can be classified into four different categories/types:

 - Lag ballast